 An X-ray of a normal lower spine.

 As I was growing, my pediatrician refused to see me again until I talked to an orthopedic surgeon about a brace or surgery.
 We had our meeting with the surgeon and promptly decided to find a new pediatrician.
 Back surgery is invasive, dangerous, and debilitating.
-It should be reserved for people who are immobile and have no other choices remaining.
+For anyone considering this, checking out sites like scoliosis institute in the hopes of undergoing surgery should be reserved for people who are immobile and have no other choices remaining.
 Many people end up in more pain after the surgery than before.

 Our goal was to avoid surgery at all costs.
 So the journey began.
 I have now been to eight different chiropractors, many masseuses, reiki healers, physical therapists, three orthopedic surgeons, naprapaths, acupuncturists, and many other types of people.
 I have done exercises, yoga, Pilates, swimming, stretching, and anything else I could think of to correct the curve and ease my pain.
 Some seemed to help temporarily, but nothing was fixing me.